claudiu-sava/AutomationTools/README.md

 > "Trust is good, control is better" - Wladimir Iljitsch Lenin

+## What's this?
+This is a simple tool made to check bulk Veracrypt containers (based on path and password).

 ## How to run
 !
 Windows only !
 * Make sure Python is installed